-At the quieter end of the site, there will also be a grove of trees where evocative art and verdant landscaping will invite visitors to reconnect with the essential ingredient that connects each of us to Harvey’s story—hope.
+At the quieter end of the site, there will also be a grove of eleven trees that symbolize the eleven months that Harvey served in public office.
 From time to time, it is envisioned that this grove will also be the location of small gatherings, at times of celebration and remembrance.

 December 2018: PHASE I REVIEW by SF arts Commission - civic design committee

 In mid-December, the project received Phase I approval from the SF Arts Commission Civic (SFAC) Design Review Committee.
-After decades of discussion and attempts, the community is now closer than ever before to seeing their vision of honoring Harvey Milk become real!
-This most recent effort, which began with two community visioning sessions in January 2017 and continued over the course of four community meetings in 2018, produced a schematic design that can now move forward through the approvals process and continued development.
+The community moved closer than ever before to seeing their vision of honoring Harvey Milk become real!
+This most recent effort, which began with two community visioning sessions in January 2017 and continued over the course of four community meetings in 2018, produced a schematic design that could move forward through the approvals process and continued development.